ThatFrostyy/Survival/README.md

 2. **Notices**: Please leave a comment above any test code that you've commented out.
 This helps other contributors understand why the code is commented and when it might be useful to uncomment it.

 By adhering to these guidelines, we can maintain a clean and efficient codebase for everyone.
 Thank you for your cooperation!

+3. **Recognition**: If you make a pull request for one of the needed changes, work in progress, or an issue, you will be added to the contributors list and given permission to edit the backlog.
+This is way the project can stay more organized.